Word Alignment Based on Co-Occurence

 While most current work on word alignment is model-based, more heuristic approaches are based on co-occurence statistics.

 Word Alignment Based On Coocurrence is the main subject of 20 publications.
+16 are discussed here.

 Early work in word alignment focused on co-occurence statistics to find evidence for word associations (Kaji and Aizono, 1996)